 While it can be time-consuming to shop this way, make sure you get quotes from multiple companies if you opt to go directly through a company.
 Receiving a quote from one company is the equivalent of entering a negotiation with one bidder.
 With only one bid, it will be difficult to know if you are paying a competitive, fair market rate.

 An insurance agent

 Insurance agents serve as an intermediary between you and your auto insurance company.
-An insurance agent is the middleman in the transaction, and middlemen always get a cut.
-It’s important to keep that in mind if you choose to buy your insurance through an agent.
+An insurance agent is a middleman in the transaction, and middlemen always get a cut.
+It's important to keep that in mind if you choose to buy your insurance through an agent.

 If you opt to use an agent, ask the agent how many insurance companies they represent and what percentage of their business is with the company they send most of their business.
 There is nothing wrong with asking an agent their commission percentage.
 However, most agents receive override or supplemental commissions from companies for concentrating the business, and those commission percentages are determined at the end of the year, so it could be a genuinely difficult question for an agent to answer.

 Why is this important to ask?
 If an insurance agent is incentivized to place a percentage of business through a certain car insurance company, they may be inclined to recommend to you a company that pays them a higher commission rather than a company that offers you the cheapest rate or has the best service.